 It might be thought that the fact that much preparation work has been done means that the further Brief Fee for preparation for, and representation on the first day of, the new trial date will be less because less preparation is needed.
 However it is unfortunately the case that usually when a trial date is postponed it is postponed not to the next day or next week but to a date many months away so that when the next date arrives the barrister will have forgotten the details of the case and will often have to spend almost as much time preparing as before.
 So the negotiated Brief Fee second time around may not be that much less than the Brief Fee paid the first time.

-Note 1 Once a case has proceed to trial, that is usually the end.
-However if you win and are awarded a sum of money but your opponent does not pay then there may be extra costs involved in enforcing payment.
-Also sometimes there is an appeal.
+Important Note The court/tribunal may, depending on the rules of the particular court/tribunal and other factors (such as what "without prejudice except as to costs" offers have been made and not accepted), order the losing side to pay some or all of the other side's legal costs, but the discussion above is purely about the costs incurred and common reasons why they may be more or less than any "ballpark" figure given, not about the question of recovery of costs.
+Note also that, although once a case has proceed to trial or other final hearing, that is usually the end, if you win and are awarded a sum of money but your opponent does not pay then there may be extra costs involved in enforcing payment.
+If you are awarded costs "to be assessed" then there will be costs of the assessment process if the exact amount of allowable costs cannot be agreed between the parties, and sometimes there is an appeal (or further appeal).
 A party can only appeal with permission and in most cases permission is not granted, but if permission to appeal is granted then the appeal will incur extra costs.

 This page was lasted updated in May 2020 Disclaimer